3D-Beacons/3d-beacons-client/README.md

 ```

 Prepare the model data directories and files - every model needs a PDB/CIF file and a JSON file
-containing metadata about how this model maps to a UniProt entry.
+(containing metadata about how this model maps to a UniProt entry).

 ```
 $ mkdir -p ./data/{pdb,cif,metadata,index}